solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

+    Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

--   `build()`: Sets the necessary actions for your proposal.
-In this example, the ERC20 token is whitelisted on the Vault contract.
+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
+In this example, an ERC20 token is whitelisted on the Vault contract.
 Then, the timelock approves the token for the vault and deposits all tokens into the vault.
+The actions should be written in solidity code and in the order they should be executed.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+The `caller` address that will call actions is passed into `buildModifier`; it is the Governor bravo's timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build()